rupurt/GnuCOBOL/build_windows/README.txt

   (for example by dropping its shortcut on the cmd window and pressing ENTER)
 * do the following commands:
   cd $yourfolder
-  ./configure # add --without-db --without-curses if the binaries to test are not
+  ./configure # add --without-db --without-curses to limit dependencies
               # configured for ISAM/screenio
               # this will create the necessary Makefiles for you
 * rename tests/atlocal to tests/atlocal_gnu